Roslaan001/altsch-sec-semester-exam/Readme.md

 - Key Pair (login)
-    - I created a new key pair with the name (altschool)
+    - I created a new key pair with the name (altschool) which will be use to ssh into my ec2 instance later on
         - __Key pair name__: altschool.pem

 - Network Settings